laurabrugger/laurabrugger.github.io/content/project/wildlife/index.md

 ### Next Steps

-Future work will incorporate additional environmental, socioeconomic, and ecological data to assess how extreme weather events affect urban biodiversity and community resilience, with a focus on equitable access to nature.
-This project aims to support urban conservation initiatives that benefit both ecosystems and the communities that depend on them.
+Future work will integrate environmental, social, and ecological data to understand how extreme weather impacts urban wildlife and communities.
+Our goal is to guide climate resilience strategies that strengthen both ecosystems and the communities they support.